tulibraries/tul_cob/README.md

 test records, and run your test suite.

-`bundle exec rake rspec` will start your solr and run your test suite, assuming you already have the test records in your solr.
+`bundle exec rake rspec` will start your solr and run your test suite, assuming you already have the test records in your test solr.

 The `rake rspec` rake task can also take any `rspec` command line parameters, for example to [use a seed to determine order](https://relishapp.com/rspec/rspec-core/v/3-7/docs/command-line/order) , you can run:

 `bundle exec rake rspec["--seed=12345"]`

+### Relevance Tests

+Relevance tests are run separate from other tests, to avoid loading tens of thousands of MARC records every time test run.
+To run relevance tests along with regular tests just preface any test running command with `RELEVANCE=y`.(y or any other character) for example:

+`RELEVANCE=y bundle exec rake ci`

+This will cause all xml fixture files in `spec/relevance/fixtures/` to be ingested via traject, an any describe blocked passed the `relevance: true` option to be run.
+By convention, these tests exist in `spec/relevance/`